ibkAfolabi/Data-Science-portfolio-1/README.md

     •	Create the profile of each clusters

-    •	Which clusters would you target for offers, and what types of offers would you target to customers in that cluster?
+    •	Which clusters would you target for offers, and what types of offers would you target to customers in that cluster

 - [Project 2: Start-Up /  Market Exploration]()